DeenSooky/DAS/README.md

 Built a finite element model of notched, circular cross-section bar subjected to a nominal axial stress to determine the stress distribution in the component

+- Computer Fluid Dynamics

+Generated a refined aerofoil case mesh with boundary conditions and its contour plot to determine the lift and drag forces experienced by the aerofoil.